Abstract Terroir began in the vineyards - a project initiated by fascination with wine and the landscapes that produce it.

 This work explores place through color, using natural pigments made from grape skins, vine ash, soil, stones, and other foraged or salvaged materials.
 I extract these pigments using traditional methods, transforming what is found or left behind into paintings that hold the texture, rhythm, and spirit of the land.

 What started with winemakers has naturally grown into collaborations with farmers, cheesemakers, and those in hospitality - people whose lives are intertwined with the land and the materials it yields.
-Each piece becomes a way to hold their story, to celebrate their work in a new form.
+Each piece becomes a way to communicate their story, to celebrate their work in a new form.

 Ayelet Shastél